Let’s work together.

 - For professionals working in industries that produce or sell products related to children’s feet (e.g. footwear, socks, orthotics, foot creams, baby grows, baby walkers….and so on!) we want to understand your perspective on children’s foot health, what are the current issues you are facing, and how you work with parents and health professionals.

 If you have a child under 6 months of age and not yet able to walk, getting involved could help us learn more about how babies actually learn to walk.
 This would involve coming to the Universities of Salford or Brighton (Eastbourne Campus) as your child abilities change from rolling, to crawling to walking (living close by would make it easier for you to participate).
 At each visit we would monitor how your child’s legs and feet are moving, measure the pressures under their feet as they try to stand or walk, and how their feet are changing shape.
-You would receive up to £110 of Love2Shop vouchers paid over several visits, which can be used in over 120 stores including Toys R us, Boots, Mothercare and Debenhams.
+You would receive up to £110 of incentives paid over several visits.

 “Little Foot Shapes”